Vacaville, California

 FloodModerateZone X over most upland tracts; Zone AE along Alamo Creek, Ulatis Creek, Pleasants Creek; significant tracts in Special Flood Hazard Areas

-FireVery HighVery High in the northern and western foothills (Pleasants Valley Rd, English Hills, Lagoon Valley west, the 2020 LNU Lightning Complex burn-area approaches); approximately 87 percent of Vacaville buildings are in wildfire-risk tracts per ClimateCheck
+FireVery HighVery High in the northern and western foothills (Pleasants Valley Rd, English Hills, Lagoon Valley west, the 2020 LNU Lightning Complex burn-area approaches); approximately 87% of Vacaville buildings are in wildfire-risk tracts per ClimateCheck

 EarthquakeHighGreen Valley Fault about 6 miles southwest; Cordelia Fault about 4 miles west; the city is in a lower-shaking-hazard zone than the East Bay cities along the Hayward/Calaveras system; liquefaction: Low to Moderate; Higher along the creek corridors